 The tone of your copy is just as important in a job description as it is in a face-to-face meeting.
 If you are overly familiar or overly corporate, you may give a false impression of the role and the company.
 Choose a tone that reflects the culture of your business.
-Don’t pretend you’re a hip startup if you are a conservative risk-averse company.
+Don’t pretend you’re a hip startup if you are a conservative, established company.
 The goal is to attract people who are right for the position and the company.

-Just a reminder: this article has been written to work seamlessly with our free Job Description tool, which you can check out here.
 With that said, let’s look at how to update your job description so it attracts top technical talent!

 Keep It Short